peza8/sheep-sphero/readme.md

 ### `makers/challenge/tokens`

 Subscribe to this topic to get an `answerToken`.
 Tokens are automatically published by MakerBot every 30 seconds and are valid for 60 minutes.
-You'll use this token when publishing your riddle answer.
+You'll use this token when publishing your puzzle answer.

 **Example message:**